matrix-org/matrix-appservice-slack/README.md

        - team_domain_change
        - message.channels
+       - message.groups (if you want to bridge private channels)

+5. Skip this step if you do not want to bridge files.
+   Click on `OAuth & Permissions` and add the following scopes:

+   - files:write:user

+   Note: media uploaded to matrix is currently not permissioned, and anyone with the link can access the file.
+In order to make slack files visible to matrix users, this bridge will set make the slack file visible to anyone with the url (including files in private channels).
+   The current behavior in slack is that files are only accessible to authenticated users.

-5. Click on `Install App` and `Install App to Workspace`.
-Note the `Bot User OAuth Access Token` as you will need it whenever you link a room.
+6. Click on `Install App` and `Install App to Workspace`.
+Note the access tokens show.
+   You will need the `Bot User OAuth Access Token` and if you want to bridge files, the `OAuth Access Token` whenever you link a room.

-6. For each channel you would like to bridge, perform the following steps:
+7. For each channel you would like to bridge, perform the following steps:

    1. Create a Matrix room in the usual manner for your client.
 Take a note of its Matrix room ID - it will look something like `!aBcDeF:example.com`.